yzslab/gaussian-splatting-lightning/README.md

     --config configs/distributed.yaml \
     ...
 ```
+By default, all processes will hold a (redundant) replica of the dataset in memory, which may cause CPU OOM.
+You can avoid this by adding the option `--data.distributed true`, so that each process loads a different subset of the dataset.

 * Merge checkpoints

 ```bash
 python utils/merge_distributed_ckpts.py outputs/TRAINED_MODEL_DIR
 ```

 * Start viewer

 ```bash
 python viewer.py outputs/TRAINED_MODEL_DIR/checkpoints/MERGED_CHECKPOINT_FILE
 ```